MarinaFroes/FEND-project4-Feed-Reader-Testing/README.md

 # Feed Reader Testing
 ## Udacity Front-End Nanodegree Project 4 - Introduction

-This Feed Reader Testing is the fourth project of the Udacity Front-End Nanodegree and follows the "Feed Reader Testing project rubric" and the following style guides provided by Udacity:
+This Feed Reader Testing is the fourth project of the Udacity Front-End Nanodegree.

-- JavaScript Style Guide
-- Git Style Guide
+It is a web-based application that reads RSS feeds with an application but it had an incomplete test suite.

-All the files were provided by Udacity including instructions for the required tests.
+All the files were provided by Udacity including instructions for writing the required tests.

 ## Overview

+The goal of this project was to learn how to use Jasmine to write a number of tests against a pre-existing application, simulating a real work environment.

 This project is organized as follows:
  - index.html